jbittel/django-mama-cas/docs/security.rst

 ~~~~~~~~~~~~~~~

 By default, MamaCAS operates in an "open" mode that allows any service to
 make use of its functionality.
-It is recommended that production CAS servers
+It is recommended that a production server
-are configured as "closed" by specifying allowed services with
+is configured as "closed" by specifying approved services with
 ``MAMA_CAS_VALID_SERVICES``.
 Services not matching one of these patterns
 will not be able to validate tickets, nor will MamaCAS redirect to
 unspecified URLs.